How Metrics Impact Manager and Employee Performance

 They, after all, are burned out by the demands of their superiors.
 Yet, it's often the case that their superiors are not operating on a complete set of metrics, diving headfirst into the analytic rabbit hole.

-Knowing what metrics to apply and analyze is ever-more critical given the nature of virtual work.
+Knowing what metrics to apply and analyze is ever more critical given the nature of virtual work.
 Metrics are useless when they put processes before people.

 The numbers will increase when organizations use metrics to improve employer-employee relationships.
 People analytics cannot change berating managers, but it can make busy managers less burned out and more mindful by providing insights that help them understand where they are going wrong.

-Once managers are in sync with employees, managing time, tasks, and priorities come with greater ease because they will realize problems exist and address them instead of allowing them to snowball out of control.
+Once managers are in sync with employees, managing time, tasks, and priorities comes with greater ease because they will realize problems exist and address them instead of allowing them to snowball out of control.

 In the end, quality beats quantity